 This service does not certify a reactor design, and does not involve the issuance of a licence under the Nuclear Safety and Control Act.
-It is not required as part of the licensing process for a new nuclear power plant or small reactor.
-The conclusions of a design review do not bind or otherwise influence decisions made by the Commission Tribunal, with whom the authority resides to issue licences for nuclear power plants and small reactors.
+It is not required as part of the licensing process for a new nuclear reactor facility.
+The conclusions of a design review do not bind or otherwise influence decisions made by the Commission, with whom the authority resides to issue licences for nuclear reactor facilities.

-Guidance document GD-385, Pre-licensing Review of a Vendor's Reactor Design, provides guidance information only.
-For this topic a licensee or licence applicant is not obliged to satisfy any provisions through regulations or licence conditions, so no regulatory document (RD) accompanies this guidance document.
+REGDOC-3.5.4, Pre-Licensing Review of a Vendor's Reactor Design, provides guidance information only.
+No requirements are articulated in this document.
 In this document, "should" is used to express guidance.
 "May" is used to express an option, or that which is permissible within the limits of this regulatory document.
 "Can" is used to express possibility or capability.